Exploring Student-AI Interactions in Vibe Coding: Background and Literature Review

 While definitions of AI-assisted programming workflows are in flux, we do wish to contrast vibe coding against two other workflows in order to further position vibe coding.

-First, we distinguish vibe coding from first-generation GenAI programming workflows from 2022 and 2023, where programmers would prompt for each function and the AI completed the code~\cite{sarkar25}.
-(Chat interfaces hadn't been integrated into the GenAI tools yet!)
+First, we distinguish vibe coding from first-generation GenAI programming workflows from 2022 and 2023, where programmers prompt for each function and the AI completes the code~\cite{sarkar25}.
+At this time, chat interfaces hadn't been integrated into the GenAI tools yet.
 Vibe coding, as we have described, is much further abstracted from the code, allowing programmers to delegate significantly larger tasks to the AI.
 That said, it is \textit{not} entirely hands off~\cite{sarkar25}.